-Truck · price guide 2026
+Truck · specs & buyer's guide

 The T359 is Kenworth's compact metro and intrastate workhorse — the model fleets chose when they wanted Kenworth durability in a truck short and nimble enough for city work.
 Used examples are typically vocational builds: concrete agitators in the twin-steer agitator-spec T359A, tippers, rigid trays and tankers, with the occasional light prime mover.
 Most trade with the mid-range Cummins six and either an Eaton manual or Allison automatic driveline, and the body fitted often matters as much to value as the chassis under it.
 Supply is thin and skews toward ex-fleet units on the east coast, so service history and application — bowl work is hard on drivelines — deserve close attention.
 With the model since superseded, the pool is fixed and gradually ageing, but the badge holds resale unusually well; well-kept later examples command firm money.